mrmarganski/mkdoc/docs/index.md

 ---

-## 🏆 Phase 3: Advanced Competition & Leadership Mastery
+## 🏆 Phase 3: Leadership & Competition Mastery
 Building the robot is only half the battle.
 Phase 3 is reserved for veteran members, subteam leads, and the drive team.
 These modules zoom out from individual part creation to macro-level team operations and event execution.
 This is where you learn to manage projects, lead peers, and ultimately win events.

 **[Explore Leadership Pathways](leadership/leadershiplanding.md){ .md-button }**